 Anyone concerned about children and AI who wants practical, fear-free guidance.

-Filmmaker turned AI educator with a deep belief that technology should serve human connection.
+Filmmaker turned AI educator with years of experience teaching AI and creating AI courses enjoyed by thousands of students.
 Rupert has built educational tools for children, including autism-focused learning applications, and brings his experience as both a parent and educator to this course.
-His courses have reached 1000s of students worldwide, earning a consistent 4.9 rating.

 Navigate the AI era as a family with confidence, not fear.
 Enter your email to get started.